 Believe it or not, I find that size is often the most overlooked point when choosing a family tent.
 This is usually due to the words “family tent” making us automatically think it’s sufficient.
 Because of this, I can’t stress enough the importance of looking at the specs.

 It really depends on your preferences, though.
 You could be a family of three who needs a two-room tent, or a family of five that could easily do with a 4 person tent.

 When debating how much room you need, consider if you’re using sleeping bags or cots, how much camping gear you’re bringing and where to place it.
 On top of this, consider how much privacy mom and dad or teenage kids need.

 Material and Flooring

-The most common materials you’ll see are polyester and nylon, both of which are great.
+The most common materials you’ll see are polyester and nylon, both of which are great for a wind resistant tent.
 However, for water-resistance, I recommend quality polyester, which is what my recommended tents have.